 Dr Hindler's approach to the assessment and treatment of an individual's mental health problems is to discuss and explain in detail his opinion and recommendations.
-He believes that medications have a role to play in treatment, he is cautious about tablets and tends to err towards non-medication type interventions if possible.
+He believes that medications have a role to play in treatment, although he is cautious about tablets and tends to err towards non-medication type interventions where possible.

 Dr Hindler practised as a Consultant/Senior Lecturer in Psychiatry at Guy's Hospital and began full-time private practice from February 2002.

 Dr Charles Hindler is a Consultant Psychiatrist, who qualified as a doctor with a Bachelor of Medicine and Surgery (MBBCh) in 1982.
 He specialised in Psychiatry and became a Member of the Royal College of Psychiatrists (MRCPsych) in 1989.

 Thereafter, he obtained a research degree in Psychiatry - a Masters degree in Philosophy (MPhil) in 1992 (Anorexia Nervosa) and a Doctorate in Philosophy (PhD) in 2000 (Drug Misuse and General Practice).

 He has worked in the Occupational Health Department of a large organisation for 2 1/2 years and hence, has a good knowledge of Occupational Health Psychiatry.
 He has undertaken medico-legal reports for about 20 years and has extensive experience in this type of work.

 He is an Honorary Senior Lecturer in the Department of Psychology in East London and has provided teaching sessions to General Practitioners in their surgeries as well as more formal lectures, on a variety of subjects in Psychiatry.

 Clinical Articles and Research Papers